Title

 1. Temporary Relocation Assistance

-Temporary relocation per diem assistance shall be determined by the current U.S. General Services Administration (GSA) per diem rates for South San Francisco (Per Diem Rates for ZIP Code 94080 | GSA <https://www.gsa.gov/travel/plan-book/per-diem-rates/per-diem-rates-results?action=perdiems_report&fiscal_year=2026&state=&city=&zip=94080>).
-The per diem amount shall be calculated to include compensation for the following:
+Temporary relocation per diem assistance shall be determined by utilizing the current U.S. General Services Administration (GSA) per diem rates applicable to South San Francisco (Per Diem Rates for ZIP Code 94080 | GSA <https://www.gsa.gov/travel/plan-book/per-diem-rates/per-diem-rates-results?action=perdiems_report&fiscal_year=2026&state=&city=&zip=94080>) and by utilizing the number of bedrooms in the rental housing unit which shall be determined by the City in its sole discretion.
+The temporary relocation per diem assistance amount shall be calculated to include compensation for the following:

 2. Permanent Relocation Assistance

-(c) Comparable Housing In Lieu of: In lieu of providing permanent relocation payments, the landlord may offer to relocate the displaced tenant to comparable housing.
-If the displaced tenant accepts, the landlord shall be liable only for the actual costs of relocating the displaced tenant.
-If the displaced tenant is required to vacate the rental housing unit prior to relocating to the comparable housing, the landlord must provide the temporary relocation per diem payments to the displaced tenant.
+(c) Comparable Housing In Lieu of: In lieu of providing permanent relocation assistance pursuant to subsections (a) and (b), the landlord may offer to relocate the tenant to comparable housing in accordance with Chapter 8.70.
+If the tenant accepts, the landlord is liable for the moving expenses specified in subsection (b) for the tenant’s relocation as well as the costs associated with the provision of the comparable housing.
+If the tenant is required to vacate the rental housing unit prior to relocating to the comparable housing, the landlord must provide the temporary relocation per diem assistance to the tenant pursuant to Section 1.

 3. Displacement Beyond the Initial Estimated Time